In Search of a Character

 In Search of a Character: Two African Journals is a slim volume, part travel book, part novelist’s journal, written by English author Graham Greene and first published in 1961.
 Greene set two of his novels in Africa; A Burnt-Out Case, set in the Belgian Congo, and The Heart of the Matter, set in Sierra Leone.
-This book contains the journals, not originally intended for publication, that Greene kept on journeys he made for research purposes before writing those two novels.
+This book contains the journals, not originally intended for publication, that he kept on journeys he made for research purposes before writing those two novels.

-The first part, Convoy to West Africa, covers his journey to Sierra Leone in 1941.
-The second part, Congo Journal, mainly deals with his journey to the Belgian Congo in 1959 and the people he meets along the way.
-He made the latter trip with the story of his 1960 novel A Burnt-Out Case already partly written and it is apparent he is searching for characters to populate that story.
+The first part, "Convoy to West Africa", covers Greene's journey to Sierra Leone in 1941.
+The second part, "Congo Journal", mainly deals with his journey to the Belgian Congo in 1959 and the people he meets along the way.
+He made the latter trip with the story of his 1960 novel A Burnt-Out Case already partly written, and it is apparent he is searching for characters to populate that story.
 Greene fans often find this work interesting as a glimpse into the mind of the writer and of the man.